vintlang/vintlang/repl/docs/en/json.md

-# JSON in Nuru
+# JSON in vint

-Nuru also makes it easy to deal with JSON.
+vint also makes it easy to deal with JSON.

 ## Import JSONI